Preventing Patient Infections

 HAP is helping Pennsylvania hospitals and health systems to eliminate health care-associated infections such as:

 • Surgical-Site Infection Prevention—When an incision is made into the skin during surgery or a medical procedure, the patient is at risk of microorganisms (such as bacteria from the skin) entering the body.
 This could cause the patient to develop a surgical site infection.
 There are “bundles” of best practices to help prevent surgical site infections.
 Some of these are performed by the patient such as bathing with an antibacterial soap the night before surgery and the morning before surgery.
 Sometimes the doctor orders a nose culture to look for harmful bacteria, and if the culture is positive, the doctor may order an ointment to kill off the bacteria.
-During surgery the staff keeps the patient warm, checks blood sugar and gives antibiotics and extra oxygen.
+During surgery a staff member keeps the patient warm, checks blood sugar, and gives antibiotics and extra oxygen.
 All these help the body recover faster from the incision and surgery.

 HAP Contacts